Kare-Benjamin/Project-Snake-For-MCU/README.md

-# Project-Snake-For-MCU
-A hobby project to make a snake which can run on an inexpensive mcu.
+This is a hobby project to make a snake game that can run on an inexpensive MCU.
 It is based on the classic game "snake" and is programmed in mostly barebones C.
-This is merely a development build and it is not yet ready for real implementation, however functions as expected in VisualStudio during debugmode.
+This is merely a development build, and it is not yet ready for actual MCU implementation.
+However, it functions as expected in VisualStudio during debug mode.

+The game field is based on a [x][y] matrix and takes user input to control a snake, and uses random functions to spawn the snake and the enemies (food).
+It also has logic to determine whether the spawn is legal/fun to enhance the game experience.
+Lastly, it has some switch/case menus and functionality supporting sleep mode and shutting down the MCU.

-It uses some functions (sleep(delay)) and system("clc") which must have been replaced for MCU implementation amoungst others.
+It uses some functions (sleep(delay)) and system("clc"), which must be replaced for MCU implementation.
+Sleep should be replaced by interruptions, allowing the MCU to process the game logic between accepting user input (such as with a timer).

 The project thus uses